vindarel/curated-awesome-cl/README.md

 * [babel][120] - A charset encoding/decoding library.
 [Expat][14].
 * [chipz][167] - A decompression library.
 [3-clause BSD][15].
-* [cl-2dsyntax][128] - An indentation-sensitive reader system.
-Not available on Quicklisp.
-No license specified.
 * [cl-algebraic-data-type][146] - A library for defining algebraic data types in a similar spirit to Haskell or ML.
 [3-clause BSD][15].
 * [cl-cuda][118] - A library to use NVIDIA CUDA in Common Lisp programs.
 [LLGPL][8].
 * [cl-fad][111] - A portable pathname library.
 [FreeBSD][39].